England women's cricket team in Australia and New Zealand in 1991–92

 The England women's cricket team toured Australia and New Zealand in January and February 1992.
 England played three Test matches against New Zealand, one Test match against Australia, and against both sides in a ODI tri-series.
 The Test match against Australia was played for the Women's Ashes, which Australia won, therefore retaining the Ashes.
-Australia also won the tri-series, on virtue of winning the group stage after the Final against England ended in a no result, whilst England beat New Zealand in their test series 1–0.
+Australia also won the tri-series, by virtue of winning the group stage after the final against England ended in a no result due to rain, whilst England beat New Zealand in their Test series 1–0.